chengr4/all-about-Database/README.md

 - See all left table but only see matching right table

+> The `LEFT JOIN` keyword returns all records from the left table, even if there are no matches in the right table.

 ```sql
 -- eg mysql
 SELECT * FROM <table_name> LEFT JOIN <table_name> ON <col> = <col>